raganwald-deprecated/faux/doc/functions.md

     }

-Is equivalent to this example using Rule One:
+—is equivalent to this example using Rule One:

     before_display: function (params) {
       return {